hu3agency/ep0_daoTeaching/README.md

 This is a new type of roleplaying game, because we are the actual characters.
 Our actions in the game will have a direct impact on our day to day lives.
 If you're excited about creating a New Earth, you've come to the right place.
 Don't worry about trying to understand all the rules.
 You'll learn how all this works by listening to music you love and exploring things that interest you.

 Let's get you started with the first step in the game: Defining the Source of Your LongPlay (link to #beat0quote issue form)

-`These rules have been adapted from the amazing game called Dialect: A Game About Language and How it Dies`